SixdegreeLab/MasteringChainAnalytics/en/ch09/ch09-useful-queries-part1.md

 ## Calculate price from logs

-Tip: The content of this section is relatively complicated.
+Tip: the content of this section is relatively complicated.
 If you find it difficult, you can skip it directly.

 A special case is when analyzing a new DeFi project or a blockchain newly supported by Dune.
-At this time, there is no corresponding `prices.usd` data, the smart contract of the corresponding project has not been submitted for analysis, and the transaction records have not been integrated into the magic table like `dex.trades`.
-At this point, the only thing we can access is the raw data tables such as `transactions` and `logs`.
-At this point, we can first find several transaction records, analyze the detailed information of the event log displayed on the blockchain, determine the data type and relative position contained in the `data` value of the event, and then manually analyze the data based on this to convert the price.
+At this point, there is no corresponding `prices.usd` data, the smart contract of the corresponding project has not been submitted for analysis, and the transaction records have not been integrated into the magic table like `dex.trades`.
+The only thing we can access is the raw data tables such as `transactions` and `logs`.
+Therefore, we can first find several transaction records, analyze the detailed information of the event log displayed on the blockchain, determine the data type and relative position contained in the `data` value of the event, and then manually analyze the data based on this information to convert the price.

-For example, we need to calculate the price of the $OP token on the Optimism chain, and assuming that all the aforementioned conditions are met at this time, the price must be calculated from the original table of the transaction event log.
-We first find an exchange transaction record based on the clues provided by the project team (contract address, case hash, etc.): [https://optimistic.etherscan.io/tx/0x1df6dda6a4cffdbc9e477e6682b982ca096ea747019e1c0dacf4aceac3fc532f](https://optimistic.etherscan.io/tx/0x1 df6dda6a4cffdbc9e477e6682b982ca096ea747019e1c0dacf4aceac3fc532f).
+For example, say we need to calculate the price of the $OP token on the Optimism chain, and assuming that all the aforementioned conditions are met, the price must be calculated from the original table of the transaction event log.
+We first find an exchange transaction record based on the clues provided by the project team (contract address, case hash, etc.): [https://optimistic.etherscan.io/tx/0x1df6dda6a4cffdbc9e477e6682b982ca096ea747019e1c0dacf4aceac3fc532f](https://optimistic.etherscan.io/tx/0x1df6dda6a4cffdbc9e477e6682b982ca096ea747019e1c0dacf4aceac3fc532f).
 This is a swap transaction, where the `topic1` value of the last `logs` log "0xd78ad95fa46c994b6551d0da85fc275fe613ce37657fb8d5e3d130840159d822" corresponds to "Swap(address,uint256,uint256,uint256,uint256,address)" method.
 This can be further verified by querying the `decoding.evm_signatures` table (this is because Optimism is an EVM-compatible blockchain that uses the same related functions as Ethereum).

 A screenshot of the logs on the blockchain browser is as follows: